marcelotduarte/cx_Freeze/doc/distutils.rst

      - Boolean for whether to codesign using the --deep option.
    * - codesign_resource_rules
      - Plist file to be passed to codesign's --resource-rules option.
+   * - absolute_reference_path
+     - Path to use for all referenced libraries instead of @executable_path
    * - rpath_lib_folder
      - replace @rpath with given folder for any files